maueroats/teaching--2020-2021/content/ap-cs/haskell/ch04/ch04-discussion-06.md

 1. Define `altTerm n` to be the nth term in the sequence.

-2. Define `altSeq m` to be the first first m terms in the sequence.
+2. Define `altSeq m` to be the list of the first m terms in the sequence.

-3. Write a function to find the first `k` terms of the alternating series.
+3. Write a function to find the sum of the first `k` terms of the alternating series.

 4. Write `waltSum`, which takes in a list of numbers, multiplies each